-- To identify at the earliest opportunity those children with special educational needs and/or additional needs. - To provide, monitor and review personalised provision as appropriate and set realistic and challenging targets. - To work within the guidance provided in the SEND Code of Practice 2014. - To ensure that every aspect of a child's development is taken into consideration and provided for within a whole school, inclusive ethos. - To heighten awareness that every teacher is a teacher of every child including those with SEND - An appropriately qualified/ experienced SENCO will be provided by the school to ensure that all of the points in this policy are upheld. - To provide support, advice and facilitate training for all staff working with pupils with SEND. - To develop and maintain partnership and high levels of engagement with parents and effectively liaise with outside agencies.
+- To identify, at the earliest opportunity, those children with special educational needs and/or additional needs. - To provide, monitor and review personalised provision as appropriate and set realistic and challenging targets. - To work within the guidance provided in the SEND Code of Practice 2014. - To ensure that every aspect of a child's development is taken into consideration and provided for within a whole school, inclusive ethos. - To heighten awareness that every teacher is a teacher of every child including those with SEND. - To ensure that the SEND policy is followed and monitored - To provide support, advice and facilitate training for all staff working with pupils with SEND. - To develop and maintain partnership and high levels of engagement with parents and effectively liaise with outside agencies.